On the Tur\'{a}n number of odd-ballooning of $3$-chromatic graphs

 We begin by presenting the following result for graphs $F$ with chromatic number $\chi(F) \geq 4$.

 \begin{thm} For sufficiently large $n$ and $\chi(F)\geq 4$, we have ${\rm EX}(n,F^{o})={\rm EX}(n,F)$. \end{thm}

 This result naturally leads us to investigate the Tur\'{a}n number $\mathrm{ex}(n,F^{o})$ for graphs $F$ with $\chi(F) \in \{2,3\}$.
 A particularly interesting class consists of graphs $F$ formed by connecting a single vertex to all vertices of another graph whose components are either non-trivial trees or even cycles.
-For such graphs, the decomposition family $\mathcal{M}(F^{o})$ contains no linear forests, which makes the determination of $\mathrm{ex}(n,F^{o})$ both challenging and significant.
+In contrast to previous research on $F^{o}$, where the presence of linear forests in $\mathcal{M}(F^{o})$ underpins the structural analysis, the family $\mathcal{M}(F^{o})$ considered in this paper lacks such structures.
+This distinction constitutes the primary novelty and difficulty of our study, making the exact evaluation of $\mathrm{ex}(n,F^{o})$ a meaningful and challenging problem.
+Our main result is stated as follows.